hypi-universe/docs/content/lowcode/fileupload.md

 }
 ```

-Note:  `resource` field has the hypi id of the file uploaded.
+Note:  `resource` field has the `hypi.id` of the file uploaded.
+To grant access to specific users, provide `hypi.id` s of the user Accounts in the `members` field.

 In this example, we explicitly give anonymous users access to the file uploaded.
-This could also have been done by giving access to_all_accounts in the app instance by setting `includeAllAccounts` to true.

 :::tip IMPORTANT